 - Barbara Lamb, M.A., MFCC, psychotherapist/hypnotherapist-researcher into Star Visitor encounters

-- Robert Lazar, former physicist at Los Alamos and Area 51/S-4, gave talks, made famous video on UFO reality at Area 51
+- Robert Lazar, former physicist at Los Alamos and Area 51/S-4, gives talks on and made a famous video on UFOs he worked on at Area 51 and Site S-4

 - Michael Lindemann, UFO writer-publisher, lecturer

 - John Mack, M.D., Harvard Psychiatry Professor, Star Visitors encounters researcher-therapist [RIP]

 - Jesse Marcel, Jr., M.D., son of Army Intelligence officer at Roswell Army Air Corps Base who participated in crash retrieval, says UFOs are real